Arizona Bounty Hunter Guide: Requirements and Steps

 Steps to a Career as a Bail Recovery Agent in Arizona

-The Arizona Department of Insurance does not require any training to become a registered bail recovery agent in the state.
+The DIFI does not require specific training to become a registered bail recovery agent in the state.
 However, it will be useful for your career to obtain some training in fugitive recovery.
-The Probationary Monitoring Services of Arizona provides training for bail recovery agents in all phases of their careers.
-Additionally, you should consider obtaining at least a certificate in criminal justice to give you a solid understanding of laws and the criminal justice system.
+Obtaining at least a certificate in criminal justice can give you a solid understanding of laws and the criminal justice system.

 2. Complete the fingerprint verification form.

-To register as a bail recovery agent, you will need to be fingerprinted, submit to a background check, and agree to have this information on file with the Department of Insurance.
-Working with an approved vendor, you must show a valid government-issued photo ID.
-The fingerprint card will be returned to you in a sealed envelope, which you must submit to the Arizona Department.
+To register as a bail recovery agent, you will need to be fingerprinted, submit to a background check, and agree to have this information on file with the DIFI.
+After you are fingerprinted by Prometric, Arizona’s approved fingerprint vendor, the fingerprint card and supporting document Form L-FPV will be returned to you in a sealed envelope, which you must submit to the DIFI.
 Opening or folding the envelope will result in a rejected registration.

 3. Submit your registration.